 The expected cost for Medicare is a common concern for many who are preparing to make the transition.
 It may seem confusing and overwhelming however we will explain below what to expect.

 The cost for Medicare Part A for most people is usually zero.
-If you’ve worked 10+years (40 quarters) in the U.S., you have already paid for Part A via payroll taxes.
+If you (or a spouse) worked 10+years (40 quarters) in the U.S., you have already paid for Part A via payroll taxes.

-If you have to buy Part A, you will pay up to $413/month for it in 2017.
-People with less than 40 quarters work experience but more than 30 quarters can get a pro-rated premium.
+If you have to buy Part A, you will pay up to $437/month for it in 2019.
+People with less than 40 quarters work experience but more than 30 quarters can get a pro-rated premium of $240 per month.

 The cost for Medicare Part B is based on your modified adjusted gross income.
 The items that contribute to your modified adjusted gross income (MAGI) include any money earned through wages, interest, required minimum dividends from investments, capital gains, Social Security benefits, and tax-deferred pensions.

 Most people new to Medicare on or after January 2019 will pay $135.50 for Part B, or an adjusted amount as listed below if you have higher income than most people.
 Social Security will deduct your Part B premium from your Social Security check monthly.
 If you have not enrolled in Social Security income benefits yet, they’ll bill you quarterly.
 Review chart below to determine your Medicare Part B cost.